-b.
+a.
 Cape Fear Transportation 2040

-- I. MTP Prioritization - II.
+- i.
+MTP Prioritization - ii.
 MTP Alternative Funding Mechanisms

-Ms. Rashid told members that staff ran the list of recommended projects submitted by each of the modal sub-committees through the prioritization methodology tool.
-Ms. Rashid, Ms. Harrington and Ms. Windle reviewed the percentage allocations assigned to each criterion used in each of the modal prioritization tools and the resulting prioritized list of top scoring projects by mode.
-She reminded members that the list is a starting point for conversations and asked members to review the ranked lists found in the agenda packet for discussion and consideration at the January meeting.
+Ms. Rashid told members that staff evaluated the lists of recommended projects submitted by each of the modal sub-committees through the prioritization methodology tool.
+Ms. Rashid, Ms. Harrington and Ms. Windle reviewed the percentage allocations assigned to each criterion used in each of the modal prioritization tools and the resulting prioritized lists of top scoring projects by mode.
+She reminded members that the lists are a starting point for conversations and asked members to review the ranked lists found in the agenda packet for discussion and consideration.

-Ms. Rashid told members the MTP for 2040 must be fiscally constrained.
+Ms. Rashid told members the plan for 2040 must be fiscally constrained.
 The first step in meeting that requirement was for staff to develop funding projections by mode between 2015 and 2040.
 The next step was to analyze the information and determine exactly what projects could be funded.
 Ms. Rashid stated that staff also looked for other ways to fund additional projects.
-She reviewed other possible alternative funding mechanisms for consideration.
-She said staff will bring that list to the TAC and ask for a final recommendation on what they see as viable options for raising additional revenue to build additional projects.
+She reviewed other possible funding mechanisms for consideration.
+She told members that staff will send out an e-mail request for feedback on what members think their jurisdictions would be willing to support to raise additional funding.